-- 152. PRELIMINARY TITLE REPORT: At submittal of the initial building permit and improvement plans, the applicant shall submit a current preliminary title report or land deed indicating the exact name of the current legal owners of the property(ies), their type of ownership (individual, partnership, corporation, etc.), and legal description of the property(ies) involved to the Public Works Department.
+140. PRELIMINARY TITLE REPORT: At submittal of the initial building permit and improvement plans, the applicant shall submit a current preliminary title report or land deed indicating the exact name of the current legal owners of the property, their type of ownership (individual, partnership, corporation, etc.), and legal description of the property involved to the Public Works Department.
 The title report shall be dated within six months of the initial improvement plan submittal and include all easements and agreements referenced in the title report.
-This information is required for the preparation of Public Works agreements. - 153.
-SUBDIVISION: The project site is a subdivision of an existing parcel(s).
-Any combination or division of land for sale, lease, or financing purposes requires the filing and approval of a preliminary parcel or tentative map, completion of all conditions of subdivision approval, and the recordation of the parcel or final map, all prior to issuance of the building permit.
-In order to place the approval of a final map on the City Council agenda, all related materials must be completed and approved a minimum of 40 calendar days prior to the Council meeting date.
+This information is required for the preparation of Public Works agreements and documents.